Sweeney era atop NJ Senate ends with gov campaign on horizon

-Sweeney, a Democrat, lost reelection to little-known Republican and Donald Trump supporter Ed Durr in November, sending state government into upheaval and ending the tenure of the state's longest-serving Senate president.
+Sweeney, a Democrat, lost reelection to little-known Republican and Donald Trump supporter Edward Durr in November, sending state government into upheaval and ending the tenure of the state's longest-serving Senate president.

 On Wednesday, Democratic Sen. Nicholas Scutari is set to take over as the new Senate president, a change that carries the Legislature into uncertain territory just as Democratic Gov. Phil Murphy's administration embarks on a second term.